projectatomic/atomic-site/source/blog/2015-09-02-using-a-spc-to-troubleshoot-containers.html.md

 docker run -i -t --name sysdig --privileged -v /var/run/docker.sock:/host/var/run/docker.sock -v /dev:/host/dev -v /proc:/host/proc:ro -v /boot:/host/boot:ro -v /lib/modules:/host/lib/modules:ro -v /usr:/host/usr:ro sysdig/sysdig
 ```

 Lots of volumes to mount read-only that present an opportunity for typos for this super privileged container.
 This is exactly where [`atomic` LABEL support](http://www.projectatomic.io/blog/2015/04/using-environment-substitution-with-the-atomic-command/) is useful.
-So I've got a reason to build my own Docker file for this application.

 Secondly, sysdig needs kernel headers in order to build the probe module it uses.
-Fedora 22 Atomic host doesn't ship with `kernel-headers` installed in the base tree, so the container will have to provide that package.
+Fedora 22 Atomic host doesn't ship with `kernel-headers` installed in the base tree, so my container will have to provide that package.

 So I set out to build a new Dockerfile aimed at providing a Fedora Atomic host friendly environment.
 I started with [the upstream sysdig Dockerfile](https://github.com/draios/sysdig/tree/dev/docker/stable).
 I changed the source to match the Fedora version we build Atomic hosts from, in this case 22.
 I added the kernel-headers package, trimmed down the other packages being installed, and set up the `docker run` command in the `RUN` label.